Willard-Masara/alx-higher_level_programming/0x08-python-more_classes/README.md

-THis is a read me for the python classes and more stuff
+this is the readme fo the project on more python